CartoDB/documentation/app/content/react/guides/getting-started.md

 ## Getting Started

-This guide shows how you can create a basic CARTO for React application with layers and widgets.
-You will learn about the main files that compose the application and how to configure it to use datasets from your own CARTO account.
+This guide shows how you to create a private application with layers and widgets.
+A private application starts with a login page.

-It is a really straightforward process as you can see in the following video:

 <video height="400" autoplay="" loop="" muted=""> <source src="/img/react/getting-started.mp4" type="video/mp4"> Your browser does not support the video tag. </video>